swimos/swimos-docs/src/_rust-server/value-lanes.md

 # Overview

-A Value Lane stores a scalar value that can be mutated and retreived.
+A Value Lane stores a value that can be mutated and retreived.
 Each time the state is updated, the updated state is sent to all uplinks attached to it.
 A Value Lane meets the following requirements:

 - The state of the lane can be updated by calling the `set` function on the [Handler Context's]({% link _rust-server/handler-context.md %}).
 - Following a `set` invocation, the Value Lane's `on_event` lifecycle event handler will be invoked with the updated state and the `on_set` lifecycle event handler will be invoked with the previous and current state of the lane.